when your child is terminally ill, a magic place sounds like a miracle

 The bird has told me of the fair one,

-her wisdom and heart of compassion,
+with wisdom and heart of compassion.

-she has secrets to whisper to me.
+She has secrets to whisper to my sweet son.

-Her beauty and strength are rare,
+Her beauty and strength derive from the Great One.

-Magical places where miracles happen,
+Magical places where miracles are spun,

 In her palaces, human frailties no longer exist,